This question has been in our mind since the day since we chose our degree. Some questions that came to our mind is:

 How does an automation engineer fit in?

 An automation engineer sets the automation of a process.
-He or she must understand the process and its needs to select the appropriate instruments to monitor and control all the necessary variables.
+He or she must understand what the process requires to select the appropriate instruments to monitor and control all the necessary variables.

 This work includes choosing and programming a controller.
 At this stage, you have protocols, the languages spoken between instruments and PLC.
 Four main protocols cover most process automation applications – analog, HART, PROFIBUS PA, and FOUNDATION Fieldbus.
 More have begun to take hold, like EtherNet/IP, but we can talk about those in another article.